 Our reliance on these third parties for research and development activities reduces our control over these activities but does not relieve us of our responsibilities.
 For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
-Moreover, the FDA requires us to comply with current good clinical practice regulations ("GCP") for conducting, recording, and reporting the results of clinical trials to assure that data and reported results are credible, reproducible and accurate and that the rights, integrity, and confidentiality of trial participants are protected.
+Moreover, the FDA requires us to comply with current GCP regulations for conducting, recording, and reporting the results of clinical trials to assure that data and reported results are credible, reproducible and accurate and that the rights, integrity, and confidentiality of trial participants are protected.
 We also are required to register any future clinical trials and post the results of completed clinical trials on a government-sponsored database within certain timeframes.
 Failure to do so can result in fines, adverse publicity, and civil and criminal sanctions.
+Similar requirements and consequences may apply in countries outside the United States.

 Reliance on third-party manufacturers entails additional risks, such as the possible breach of the manufacturing agreement by the third party, the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us and reliance on the third party for regulatory compliance, quality assurance, safety and related reporting.
-Third-party manufacturers may not be able to comply with cGMP regulations or similar regulatory requirements outside the United States.
+Third-party manufacturers may not be able to comply with GMP regulations or similar regulatory requirements outside the United States.

-If these third parties do not successfully carry out their contractual duties, meet expected deadlines, or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, marketing approvals for any drug candidates we may develop and will not be able to, or may be delayed in our efforts to, successfully commercialize our medicines.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines, or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, marketing approvals for any drug candidates we may develop and will not be able to, or may be delayed in our efforts to, successfully commercialize our drug candidates.

 We also expect to rely on other third parties to store and distribute drug supplies for our future clinical trials.
-Any performance failure on the part of our distributors could delay clinical development or marketing approval of any drug candidates we may develop or commercialization of our medicines, producing additional losses and depriving us of potential drug revenue.
+Any performance failure on the part of our distributors could delay clinical development or marketing approval of any drug candidates we may develop or commercialization of our medicinal products, producing additional losses and depriving us of drug revenue.